 1. Water cleaning by degreasing agent, cleaning by Supersonic Machine.
 2. Dipping in solvent, cleaning by hot water.
 3. Dry blowing by air.
 4. Final inspection by white cloth for detecting contamination.
 5. Pressure testing and visual inspection.

-A check valve, clack valve, non-return valve (NRV) or one-way valve is a valve that normally allows fluid (liquid or gas) to flow through it in only one direction.
+A check valve, non-return valve (NRV) or one-way valve is a valve that normally allows fluid (liquid or gas) to flow through it in only one direction.
+Simply put, a check valve allows flow in one direction and automatically prevents back flow (reverse flow) when fluid in the line reverses direction.
+Ceck valve are one of the few self-automated valves that do not require assistance to open and close.
+Unlike other valves, they continue to work even if the plant facility loses air, electricity, or the human being that might manually cycle them.
 Check valves work automatically and most are not controlled by a person or any external control; accordingly, most do not have any valve handle or stem.
+Check valves are found everywhere, including the home.
+If you have a sump pump in the basement, a check valve is probably in the discharge line of the pump.
+Outside the home, they are found in virtually every industry where a pump is located.
 There are various types of check valves used in a wide variety of applications.
-Basically, check valve is doing the function of avoiding reverse flow no matter what the type is
+Basically, check valve is doing the function of avoiding reverse flow no matter what the type is.

 Please provide working temperature, media, flow, flow rate, working pressure and other detailed information can be estimated parameters for reference, the use of the environment and the situation we do not know clearly, so the data we gave just for reference, cannot be accurate completely to use.

-Absolutely, but there need charge freight if not over a certain amount and price.
+Absolutely, TVCCL provides retail services, if you need it, you can send us inquiry.
+We will provide you with preferential prices and best delivery.
+But there need charge freight if not over a certain amount and price.

 WCB/CF8/CF8M/CI/DI/B148 C95800(ALBC3) we usually have stock as above; However, to some special materials, like A8904A/CF3M…etc. We need evaluate if it need MOQ or not.NBR→Usually used in WATER & WASTEWATER TREATMENT.
 EPDM→Usually used in OIL & GAS.
 VITON→Usually used in CHEMICAL & PETROCHEMICAL.
 METAL (Same as Body)→Usually used in HIGH TEMPERATURE ENVIRONMENT, HAVE LEAKAGE.※Rubber seat zero leakage Metal seat leakage permitted values according to standard API598, permitted value is “size*700c.c”/MinOtherwise, we have special type named “__________” Under no pressure environment, no leaking when you pouring water into valve.